The Spanish adverb “incluso” is a very frequent connector in Spanish. It means “even” in English.

 Its most common translation to English is the word “even”.
-It expresses something that is also included in an idea, sometimes unexpectedly.
+It introduces something that, rather unexpectedly, is included in an idea or a series of ideas.

 Read the following sentences, which include the word “incluso”: